ClassicOldSong/Blyde/README.md

 + `NodeList.prependTo(node)`: Prepend all elements in this nodelist to an element
 + `NodeList.empty()`: Delete all childnodes from elements in this nodelist
 + `NodeList.remove()`: Delete all elements in this nodelist from document
++ `NodeList.safeRemove()`: Remove all elements in this nodelist from document while all event listeners are still maintained
 + `NodeList.on(type, listener[, useCapture])`: Add event listener to all elements in this nodelist
 + `NodeList.un(type, listener[, useCapture])`: Remove event listener for all elements in this nodelist